xcart/xcart-docs/_pages/kb_en/modules/pay_with_amazon/getting_started_with_pay_with_amazon.md

 9. Test your setup in Sandbox mode.
 You can use the test account you set up earlier.
 We recommend trying out both your customer-facing checkout flow as well as order management to get a feel for how orders are processed.

-10. Once you’re ready to go live with your Pay with Amazon module, configure the module to production mode by setting its Operation mode to "Live", and you should be ready to go.
+10. Once you’re ready to go live with your Amazon Pay addon, switch the addon to production mode by setting its Operation mode to "Live", and you should be ready to go.

 11. Order Management
     You manage orders entirely within X-Cart’s order management interface, as you would with a standard credit card payment gateway.
 There's no need to process the orders via Amazon's Seller Central website as with Checkout by Amazon.

 _Related pages:_

-*   {% link "Pay with Amazon module system requirements and installation" ref_iCibZ9wD %}
+*   {% link "Amazon Pay addon system requirements and installation" ref_iCibZ9wD %}
-*   {% link "Configuring the Pay with Amazon module" ref_0UssH5KP %}
+*   {% link "Configuring the Amazon Pay addon" ref_0UssH5KP %}
-*   {% link "Pay with Amazon customer experience" ref_MQB8GDLT %}
+*   {% link "Amazon Pay customer experience" ref_MQB8GDLT %}
-*   {% link "Pay with Amazon admin experience" ref_meqXfPIt %}
+*   {% link "Amazon Pay admin experience" ref_meqXfPIt %}